yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Wilderness Actions
 #### Travel
 - The party travels 6 miles (or across a single hex).
-Obvious locations, features, and terrain of nearby hexes are revealed according to their distance.
+Obvious locations, features, and terrain of nearby areas/hexes are revealed according to their distance.
-- A healthy person can walk up to 24 miles per day (or two hexes).
+- A healthy person can walk up to 18 miles (or three hexes) per day, provided they rest each evening.
 Horses and other mounts increase travel speed.
 - Difficult terrain, obstacles, and slower party members can reduce travel speed by half or more.
 - The party must be careful to avoid losing their way (see [Getting Lost](#getting-lost).
 - The Warden rolls on the [Events Table](#events-table).